-Former Ohio sheriff's deputy convicted of reckless homicide in shooting of Casey Goodson Jr.
+Former Ohio deputy convicted of reckless homicide in shooting of Casey Goodson Jr.

-Jason Meade, a white former sheriff's deputy, was found guilty of reckless homicide Thursday for shooting Casey Goodson Jr., a Black man, five times in the back and once in the side in December 2020.
+Jason Meade, a white former sheriff's deputy, was found guilty of reckless homicide on Thursday for shooting Casey Goodson Jr., a Black man, in December 2020.
 Jurors could not agree on the more serious charge of murder, resulting in a mistrial on that count.
-Meade claimed he saw Goodson holding a gun and turning toward him, but no witness corroborated this and no camera footage existed; Goodson was licensed to carry and was bringing sandwiches to his grandmother's house.
+This is Meade's second murder trial and makes him the second white law enforcement officer convicted in Ohio for killing a Black man since George Floyd's death.

 Divergence score

-This event sits in the top 100% of divergence this week.
-2 outlets covered it, splitting into 2 framing camps across 2 bias groups.
+2 outlets covered it, splitting into 1 framing camp across 2 bias groups.

 2 bias groups